Used (2016) Lexus IS300h 223 HP | Good price

 Used Lexus IS300h

-Factors that affect the depreciation of a Lexus IS300h:
+Factors that affect the appreciation of a Lexus IS300h:

-Depreciation is an important part of calculating the total cost of owning a Lexus IS300h.
-In addition to the monthly depreciation of £127, you should also factor in fuel costs, road tax, insurance and maintenance (including tyres and car washes) to get the full monthly cost.
+Appreciation is an important part of calculating the total value of owning a Lexus IS300h.
+In addition to the monthly appreciation of £28, you should also factor in fuel costs, road tax, insurance and maintenance (including tyres and car washes) to get the full monthly value.

 The data is based on the cars currently listed on AutoUncle